amchelle/amchelle.github.io/_posts/2023-01-13-classic-sourdough.md

 Your go-to classic sourdough loaf.
 Crunchy, golden crust with soft crumb and so much flavor!
 Follow this recipe to make your best loaf with a beautiful ear and perfect taste.

-I have tested different ingredient combinations, temperature and time fluctuations, and hydration levels to get my signature classic sourdough.
-This is my favorite everyday loaf!
-I generally prefer a tighter, even crumb.
-I don't like large holes in my daily bread, I save that for more artisanal loaves.
-If you desire larger holes, you can add more water to this recipe and make sure you perform all three strech and folds.
+This is a great everyday loaf!
+I generally prefer a tighter, even crumb which is great for sandwiches and toast.
+If you desire larger holes, you can add more water to this recipe and make sure you perform all three stretch and folds or try out my [high hydration sourdough recipe](https://www.sourdoughathome.com/breads/2023/04/18/high-hydration-sourdough/).
+This is an intermediate level sourdough bread recipe, if you want a beginner version then start with my [overnight beginner sourdough recipe](https://www.sourdoughathome.com/breads/2023/02/24/easy-overnight-beginner-sourdough/).

 ### What are the timings?